xiaohan2012/daily-reading/week-plans/sep-25.md

 - find other graph inference problems in kdd papers

 - electrical network and random walk
+  - chapter 1

 - think about random steiner tree and personalized random walk

-- extreme multi-label learning: faster prediction. can I borrow the idea from sparse local embedding paper
+- extreme multi-label learning: faster prediction. can I borrow the idea from sparse local embedding paper (clustering?)

 - can we use the techniques in gradient boosted tree in fastxml?